elastic-interval/pretenst-com/_drafts/2020-08-10-prefab-tension-tower.md

 ![tower][tower-h1]

-Since I ended up cutting this difficult cord many times, I opted to go the luxury route and buy an official cord cutter hot knife.
-Few things have been as immensely useful as this tool, given the stuff I'm doing.
+Since I ended up cutting this difficult cord many times, I opted to go the luxury route and buy an official [cord cutter hot knife](https://www.survival-outdoor-shop.nl/a-39049297/touwbrander/touwbrander-60w-incl-snijmes-en-lampjes/).
+Few things have been as useful as this tool, given all the segmenting of cord I have to do.

 I marked the length with a bit of tape so I could get them all the same.

 ![tower][tower-h2]

-The zig-zag needs to be divided into three segments so I marked another spot, and used a little glass tube to help me put a knot in the right place.
+The Z needs to be divided into three segments so I marked another spot, and used a little glass tube to help me put a knot in the right place.

 ![tower][tower-h3]